Environmental, Social, and Governance.

 10. Increased competitiveness

-In conclusion, ESG is an emerging trend in the investment landscape that can no longer be ignored.
-As more investors become aware of the impact that their investments can have on the environment, society and corporate governance, they are increasingly looking to incorporate ESG considerations into their portfolios.
+ESG is an emerging trend in the corporate world.
+As more investors become aware of their impact on the ESG, they are increasingly looking to incorporate ethical considerations into their portfolios.
 With the growing demand for ESG investments, companies must be prepared to provide clear and accurate ESG data to investors so that they can make informed decisions.
-By embracing ESG, companies can position themselves to benefit from the expanding ESG market and unlock meaningful value for shareholders.
+By embracing ESG, companies can position themselves to benefit from the expanding ESG demand and unlock meaningful value for the company.

 The Emissions Trading Scheme is New Zealand's key tool for reducing harmful atmospheric gas levels to meet international climate change response goals.
 Find out how and why.